 - Henry is happier when he lets go of his stress and anxiety.

-You also use lets go without an apostrophe when using the idiom to mean "fire" or "dismiss someone from their job."
-Now take a look at these imperative sentences using let's go:
+You also use lets go without an apostrophe when using the idiom that means firing or dismissing someone from their job:

 - Let's go to the park this afternoon.

 - Let's go on a hike before lunch.

 Notice that both lets go and let's go come before prepositions.
 However, only lets go is followed by of.
 Other prepositions, such as to or on, tend to follow let's go.

 Even the most seasoned of English users will mix up lets and let’s, so let’s be kind to those who mix up a measly apostrophe.
 Just remember: If let us doesn’t work in the sentence, it’s probably lets you want.